-The \time.py module contains the following preprocessor functions:
+The time.py module contains the following preprocessor functions:

-- extract\time: Extract a time range from a cube. - extract\season: Extract only the times that occur within a specific season. - extract\month: Extract only the times that occur within a specific month. - hourly\statistics: Compute intra-day statistics - daily\statistics: Compute statistics for each day - monthly\statistics: Compute statistics for each month

-- seasonal\statistics: Compute statistics for each season - annual\statistics: Compute statistics for each year - decadal\statistics: Compute statistics for each decade - climate\statistics: Compute statistics for the full period - resample time: Resample data - resample\hours: Convert between N-hourly frequencies by resampling - anomalies: Compute (standardized) anomalies - regrid\time: Aligns the time axis of each dataset to have common time points and calendars. - timeseries\filter: Allows application of a filter to the time-series data.
+- extract time: Extract a time range from a cube. - extract_season: Extract only the times that occur within a specific season. - extract_month: Extract only the times that occur within a specific month. - hourly_statistics: Compute intra-day statistics - daily_statistics: Compute statistics for each day - monthly_statistics: Compute statistics for each month - seasonal_statistics: Compute statistics for each season - annual_statistics: Compute statistics for each year - decadal_statistics: Compute statistics for each decade - climate_statistics: Compute statistics for the full period - resample_time: Resample data - resample_hours: Convert between N-hourly frequencies by resampling - anomalies: Compute (standardized) anomalies - regrid_time: Aligns the time axis of each dataset to have common time points and calendars. - timeseries filter: Allows application of a filter to the time-series data. - local solar time: Convert cube with UTC time to local solar time.